Lightweight in terms of technical requirements, MiniTool MovieMaker is a great free video editor for bloggers, YouTube content creators, etc.

 - A sizable library of transitions, text effects, and video effects to pick from.

-- Ability to apply effects and transitions to multiple clips with one click (Ver 2.6)
+- Ability to apply effects and transitions to multiple clips with one click.

 - Ability to import a variety of video formats for editing.

-- A couple of templates for you to work with if you’re clueless about how to proceed.
+- Templates for you to work with if you’re clueless about how to proceed.

 Creating/Editing Videos Using MiniTool MovieMaker